 Dr Margaret Chan speaks about the 2012 Access to Medicine Index at a WHO/WIPO/WTO symposium

 The Access to Medicine Index has been published every two years since 2008.
 Under the leadership of Dr. Jayasree K. Iyer, who became Executive Director in 2015, the Access to Medicine Foundation has gone on to expand its research programmes.
 In addition to the Index, the Foundation publishes analyses of access to vaccines and the pharmaceutical industry's efforts to address antimicrobial resistance:

 The 6th Access to Medicine Index was published in November 2018.
 It is now the longest-running and most detailed analysis of pharmaceutical company action on access to medicine.
 It analyses the actions of 20 of the world's largest pharmaceutical companies, across 106 low- and middle-income countries and 77 diseases, conditions and pathogens.
 In May 2018, a 10-year analysis, 'Are pharmaceutical companies making progress when it comes to global health?' was published, drawing on ten years of data from the Access to Medicine Index.

 The first Access to Vaccines Index was published in March 2017.
 This data-driven tool maps how eight key vaccine companies are responding to global calls to increase access to vaccines for populations at risk of disease.
 By uncovering which access mechanisms are working in the vaccine industry, where and why, the Access to Vaccines Index is intended to help ensure global vaccine markets serve all populations.

 The first Antimicrobial Resistance Benchmark was published in January 2018.
 The Foundation launched the Benchmark at the Annual Conference of the World Economic Forum in Davos.
 The Benchmark is the first independent analysis of pharmaceutical industry efforts to tackle drug resistance.
 It evaluates 30 pharmaceutical companies, including those with the largest R&D divisions, the largest market presence, and specific expertise in developing critically needed medicines and vaccines.
-The next Antimicrobial Resistance Benchmark provided an updated analysis on where the pharmaceutical industry is taking action.
+The 2020 Antimicrobial Resistance Benchmark provided an updated analysis on where the pharmaceutical industry is taking action.

 Bill Gates speaks about the significance of the Access to Medicine Index at 2018 World Economic Forum in Davos.